ansman/kotshi/README.md

 ([youtrack issue](https://youtrack.jetbrains.com/issue/KT-18695)).
 This also means that composite default values are not supported (for example a `fullName` property that is `"$firstName $lastName"`).

-For enum entries you may annotate a single enum entry with `@JsonDefaultValue` to indicate that the entry should be used when an unknown enum entry is encountered (by default an exception is thrown).
+For enum entries and sealed classes you may annotate a single type with `@JsonDefaultValue` to indicate that the entry should be used when an unknown value is encountered (by default an exception is thrown).

 ### Transient Values
 Properties marked with `@Transient` are not serialized.
 All transient properties must have a default value.